[ Printer Friendly Version ] [ Report Abuse ]

 “I wanted to surprise you,” Lucius replied calmly, his face composed.

 “Surprise me?
 How could you possibly surprise me?”
 Narcissa laughed nervously, taking a few steps back.

 “Well for one thing, I was never planning on letting you get away with stunning me on the train.
-You see, Black, in games like these, I always win.
-Always.”
+You see, Black, in games like these, I always win.”

-“I forgot to mention,” Lucius said from below, “I do know the password to the common room.
-It’s…well what’s the use of telling you now?
-It won’t really make a difference.”
+“I forgot to mention,” Lucius said from below, “I do know the password to the Common Room.
+It’s…well there’s no point in telling you now, is there?”

 Smiling cockily, he turned and headed back down the staircase, his light disappearing with him.